rundeck/rundeck/docs/en/plugins-user-guide/ssh-plugins.md

 Using a passphrase for privateKey authentication works in the following way:

-* A Job must be defined specifying a Secure Option to prompt the user for the key's passphrase.
+* A Job must be defined specifying a Secure Remote Authentication Option to prompt the user for the key's passphrase.
 * Target nodes must be configured to use privateKey authentication.
 * When the user executes the Job, they are prompted for the key's passphrase.
-The Secure Option value for the passphrase is not stored in the database, and is used only for that execution.
+The Secure Remote Authentication Option value for the passphrase is not stored in the database, and is used only for that execution.

 Therefore Private Key Passphrase authentication has several requirements and some limitations:

 1. Private Key-authenticated nodes requiring passphrases can only be executed on via a defined Job, not via Ad-hoc commands (yet).
-2. Each Job that will execute on such Nodes must define a Secure Option to prompt the user for the key's passphrase before execution.
+2. Each Job that will execute on such Nodes must define a Secure Remote Authentication Option to prompt the user for the key's passphrase before execution.
-3. All Nodes using passphrase protected private keys for a Job must have a matching Secure Option defined, or may use the same option name (or the default) if they share the key's passphrase (e.g. using the same private key).
+3. All Nodes using passphrase protected private keys for a Job must have a matching Secure Remote Authentication Option defined, or may use the same option name (or the default) if they share the key's passphrase (e.g. using the same private key).

 Passphrases are input either via the GUI or arguments to the job if executed via CLI or API.